Agjava/Agjava/README.md

 ## 👋 Hi, I'm Anvesh Gupta

 📍 **Seattle, Washington, United States**
-🎓 **Master's Student in Computer Science at University of Florida**
+🎓 **Master's in Computer Science at University of Florida**
+🎓 **Bachelors's with minor in Computer Science at Thapar Institute of Engineering and Technology**